 At that time, I also wanted to look “older” and thought the suits would do the trick.
 However, what I did not pay attention to at that time was color the impact of color.
 Of course, I had had my best colors determined in the 80s like every fashion interested gal back then.
 I am a “winter”.
 Thus, I bought the suits in winter colors.
 However, I bought them in pink!
 This color is very friendly and assocciated with young, and in Germany, especially, with little cute girls!
 The result?
 I remained looking like a young woman in her twenties.
 LOL.

 Today, I know better.
-You can find an ultimate guide how to wear a suit and not look old in the post at the link, in case you missed it.
+You can find an ultimate guide how to wear a suit and not look old at the link, in case you missed it.

-A fake shorts suit look looks favorable on mature women
+Why a fake shorts suit look is favorable on mature women

 I am not in the skirt ensembles and pantsuits anymore.
 Thus, a real shorts suit would also not fit my bill.
 I love the “fake” suit look.
 This means I like to take a blazer and a skirt, pair of pants or shorts and build a business casual “ensemble” like in the photo above.
 These “unmatched” combinations look so much fresher and not like a business uniform.
 They are so much more me.